Bayesian versus frequentist statistics

 Both methods assume that the data collection and aggregation methods are free from bias and both involve assumptions and prior beliefs, but used in different ways.
 Any time you choose a statistical model under either framework, you are using your prior beliefs about the data generating process.
 How the statistical branches use assumptions and prior beliefs is different.

-Why we use Bayesian statistics
+When to use Bayesian versus frequentist statistics

 Interpretability